elmar/ldap-git-backup/README.md

 ## Mode of Operation

-The script <code>ldap-git-backup</code> is convenient way to automate this process.
+The script <code>ldap-git-backup</code> is a convenient way to automate this process.
 Each time it is run it will call the LDIF command given by the option <code>--ldif-cmd</code> or <code>/usr/sbin/slapcat</code> if none is given.
 The output of the LDIF command is split up into individual files, one per entry.
 The file names are a combination of the creation time of the entry and a hash of the DN.
 With this naming the individual LDIF entries will keep their names between backups and still avoid name clashes.
 The unlikely case of a name clash will be automatically handled by adding a simple count to the file.

 The backup location will be <code>/var/backups/ldap</code> or an alternative directory given by the <code>--backup-dir</code> option.
 This directory will also contain the Git repository.
 The directory and the Git repository will be created if needed when the first backup is made.

 ## Backup Strategies

 The simplest backup strategy would just call <code>ldap-git-backup</code> once per day via cron.
-Pick a quiet time for the LDAP directory and add a command like the following the your crontab (e.g., <code>crontab -e</code> or in <code>/etc/cron.d/ldap-git-backup</code>):
+Pick a quiet time for the LDAP directory and add a command like the following to your crontab (e.g., <code>crontab -e</code> or in <code>/etc/cron.d/ldap-git-backup</code>):

     0 5 * * * /usr/sbin/ldap-git-backup --commit-msg 'backup by daily cron'

-You can also trigger a backup whenever some relevant event like adding an LDAP entry or changing the password occurs.
+Alternatively or in addition you can also trigger a backup whenever some relevant event like adding an LDAP entry or changing a password occurs.
 The details depend on your setup.
 Ultimately, you want to call <code>ldap-git-backup</code> with some helpful <code>--commit-msg</code>.

 ## Migrating Previous Backups to Git